edinmurtic/Tourism-Promotional-Website/README.md

 ![Contact](https://github.com/user-attachments/assets/8a214f18-2308-484e-9cbb-f7899aad6edd)

-This page provides users with ways to get in touch — including a contact form, email address, phone number, and social media links.
+This page provides users with ways to get in touch — including a contact form, email address and phone number.